B0neShAd0w/Hacktoria/Intergalactic Warfare.md

 ### Process:
 The first step is to pull out imformation from the Mission Briefing that we feel is of importance.
 * near McKenzie National Park in Oregon
-* US government personnel took away the wreckage and headed in southern direction
+* headed in southern direction
-* we have a few usual suspects for locations the US government might take alien remains
+* few usual suspects for locations the US government might take alien remains

 What is the first place that springs to mind when talking about aliens on US soil? - **Area 51** is the most obvious conclusion.